Culture and menstruation: Africa

 Across the continent of Africa, a wide variety of menstruation-related customs have been recorded.
 In 2014 UNESCO reported that an estimated 10% of girls in Sub-Saharan Africa do not go to school while menstruating.
-This is likely due to a lack of resources rather than cultural customs of exclusion.
+This is likely due to a lack of resources rather than cultural customs of exclusion, but it depends on context and country and tribe and customs.